Productively timing your two a day workout

 Scientific research into the circadian cycles of the athlete has been going on for years.
-With competition as close as it is at the top levels of sport it stands to reason that every bit of a legal edge one can get will be important.
+With competition as close as it is at the top levels of sport, it stands to reason that every bit of a legal edge one can get will be important.
 This may come as a result of maximizing your time in the gym to a corresponding maximization of your body's ability to make strength gains.
 One of these methods involves training multiple times per day.
-These time periods are carefully determined via electrical muscle activity studies that are conducted over a twenty four hour period.
+These periods are carefully determined via electrical muscle activity studies that are conducted over a twenty-four-hour period.

-Research, conducted by Shcherbin, Y.V. and Mironenko, P.M. showed that rhythms in the body fluctuated over a twenty four hour time span.
-Not only did they fluctuate but at certain times the muscles showed increased ability and capacity to tolerate greater work loads and intensities at specific times during the day.
+Research, conducted by Shcherbin, Y.V. and Mironenko, P.M. showed that rhythms in the body fluctuated over twenty-four-hours.
+Not only did they fluctuate but at certain times the muscles showed increased ability and capacity to tolerate greater workloads and intensities at specific times during the day.
 The two scientists worked with specially designed devices that allowed close monitoring of the electrical activity in the neuromuscular systems of their athletes.
-The findings clearly showed what many athletes and trainers had intuitively felt for quite some time - there are periods in the day that are more conducive to making strength gains than other parts of the day.
+The findings showed what many athletes and trainers had intuitively felt for quite some time - there are periods in the day that are more conducive to making strength gains than other parts of the day.

-During the same twenty four hour time span there were strength measurements taken.
+During the same twenty-four-hour period, there were strength measurements taken.
 The tests conducted were the standing grip dynamometer and various others that differentiated muscular force and explosive force in the lower torso.
-Interestingly enough it was noted that at nearly the same time as the neuromuscular activity was the greatest these were also the times when strength gains were potentiated.
+Interestingly enough, it was noted that at the same time as the neuromuscular activity was the greatest these were also the times when strength gains were potentiated.
 The research showed that between the times of 1100-1400 and 1800-2100 muscular power increased by 10-30%.
 These are astounding figures that should not be dismissed by the serious lifter.
 Imagine if you will have a 10% increase in your ability to squat during these times.

-Essentially, you will be exercising from the larger to the smaller muscle groups unless there is a specific reason to do other wise.
-If the session is designed to increase strength while at the same time avoiding unnecessary muscle hypertrophy then successive exercises should not follow closely on the heels of the previous series of movements.
-The next set of exercises should therefore minimally, if at all, involve the same muscle group.
+You will be exercising from the larger to the smaller muscle groups unless there is a specific reason to do otherwise.
+If the session is designed to increase strength while at the same time avoiding unnecessary muscle hypertrophy, then successive exercises should not follow closely on the heels of the previous series of movements.
+The next set of exercises should, therefore, minimally if at all, involve the same muscle group.

-For example doing a set of triceps extensions followed by military presses and then bar bell rows paired with bicep curls would be a sequence made for triceps and bicep hypertrophy.
-The correct order to increase strength would be along these lines: triceps extensions, biceps curls, military presses and bar bell rows.
-Performed in this order the muscles have a chance to recover before being called upon to repeat a similar active motion again.
+For example, doing a set of triceps extensions followed by military presses and then barbell rows paired with bicep curls would be a sequence made for triceps and bicep hypertrophy.
+The correct order to increase strength would be along these lines: triceps extensions, biceps curls, military presses and barbell rows.
+Performed in this order, the muscles have a chance to recover before being called upon to repeat a similar active motion.

 This article first appeared in: